Building a continuous benchmarking ecosystem in bioinformatics: Building trust and bringing together communities

+Mature communities are key to sustaining and reflecting the existing challenges in a given field.
+For instance, CASP, a continuous benchmark by nature, has a established community that defines the scope of critical assessment, input data, target definitions, and composite and normalized metrics to equally weight multiple performance scores \cite{simpkin2023tertiary}.
+At the continuous benchmark level, CASP keeps track of past performances and introduces metrics to evaluate possible artifacts, i.e., whether progress during a CASP round could arise from different target difficulty \cite{kryshtafovych2019critical}.
+To facilitate community contribution, we believe that benchmarking systems can lower the barrier to contributing, hence making the contribution efforts less likely to be biased.

-Finally, it is worth noting that there is a tension between preregistration and the concept of `continuous' benchmarking, where new datasets, methods and new metrics are added over time.
-The logic of continuous benchmarking is that as the problem becomes more understood in the field, it becomes increasingly clear what are good ways to evaluate the performance of methods.
+Finally, there is a tension between preregistration and the concept of `continuous' benchmarking, where new datasets, methods and new metrics are added over time.
+The logic of continuous benchmarking is that as the computational task becomes more understood, it becomes increasingly clear how to best evaluate the performance of methods.